mattleibow/MultiHeadMauiTemplates/README.md

 ## Installing

 ```
-dotnet new install MauiMultiHeadTemplates
+dotnet new install MultiHeadMauiTemplates
 ```

 ## Uninstalling

 ```
-dotnet new uninstall MauiMultiHeadTemplates
+dotnet new uninstall MultiHeadMauiTemplates
 ```

 ## Using